Non-native and common

 Status & conservation

 Non-native and common.
 The brown hare has a Species Action Plan under the UK Biodiversity Action Plan, which aims to expand existing populations.
-However, hares have minimal legal protection because they are considered a game species and can be shot throughout the year, including through their breeding season.
+However, the brown hare has minimal legal protection because it is considered a game species and can be shot throughout the year, including through their breeding season.
 They are the only game species in the UK without a closed season, when hunting is prohibited.

-UK population 817,500.
+GB population 579,000.
 There is no clear population trend either over the last 25 or 10 years and national distribution is now relatively out of date.
 They are widely distributed throughout Britain but are almost entirely absent from Ireland and north-west Scotland.
 Hares are most abundant in lowland cereal-growing counties, particularly East Anglia.
 They do seem to be rare in south-west England.

 Did you know?